shaimaa-hshalaby/Angular_Guide/03-Templates/README.md

    -   [Local Reference within the Template](accessing-the-element-in-the-component-class)

 ### Accessing the Element in the Component Class
+You can access the element in the component class by using the @ViewChild decorator (if it's a child component) or ElementRef (if it's a DOM element).
+Using @ViewChild (for child components):

 ### Local Reference within the Template